guptaria/Burger/README.md

 ## Getting_Started
 The following section will take you through the steps of setting up this application and getting it running locally on your computer.

-If you don't want to set up this project locally and just want to see the deployed application, go to https://gentle-caverns-56054.herokuapp.com/.

 To set up this application locally on your computer, perform the following steps:

 * [Clone_the_repository](#Clone_the_repository)